Q: What is Amazon CloudTrail?

 Q: What software do I need to start using the CloudTrail Processing Library?

-Q: How do I get charged for AWS CloudTrail?
+Q: How do I get charged for Amazon CloudTrail?

 Q: If I have only one trail with management Events, and apply it to all regions, will I incur charges?

 No. The first copy of management events is delivered free of charge in each region.